MountainCat1/Swordsss/SwordsssDoc/Functionalities.md

 * [x] Score <----
 	* [x] Calculation
 	* [x] Display
-* [ ] Reorganize a project so that scripts for a scene are in the same folder as said scene
 * [x] GameSettings
 	* [x] make them
 	* [x] add how much score per second player gets